aaliyah-davy/resx/README.md

 ### research paper pdf ——> video (ai image + text-to-speech)

 ## Usage
 Upload a PDF document and Res-X will generate a video.
-Works with papers that have LaTex-generated formulas.
+Works with papers that have LaTeX-generated formulas.
 (URL input options coming soon.)

 It’s specifically made with researchers and students in mind due to the overwhelming expectation that they constantly stay up-to-date with new papers without enough time to read/parse everything.
 It may be particularly helpful for papers from an industry that the user is unfamiliar with, or for people who are visual learners/processors.

-Unlike other platforms, Res-X is tailored to research papers and seeks to compartmentalize the input PDF and it works for papers with LaTex-generated formulas (like math/physics/compsci).
+Unlike other platforms, Res-X is tailored to research papers and seeks to compartmentalize the input PDF and it works for papers with LaTeX-generated formulas (like math/physics/compsci).

 As a published researcher and visual learner, I definitely find Res-X useful.